LiveComSollutions/livecom-flutter/README.md

     );
 }
 ```
-Add the following code to AppDelegate:
+Add the following code to AppDelegate (iOS only):
 ```
 override func application(
     _ application: UIApplication,